karanziie1990/Design-And-Anaylsis-of-Experiments-Course_Project/README.md

-# Laptop Battery Life Analysis
+# Inferential Statistics

-## Project Overview
+## Laptop Battery Life Analysis - Project Overview

 This project aims to analyze various factors affecting the battery life of a laptop.
 The factors under investigation include refresh rate, brightness level, resolution, and speaker volume.
 The analysis leverages statistical methods to determine the impact of these factors on battery life.